tobiasmcnulty/celery/docs/userguide/periodic-tasks.rst

     $ celeryd -B

+If you run celeryd with the `--concurrency` option, you cannot use `-B` because that would in effect run multiple celerybeat processes.

 Celerybeat needs to store the last run times of the tasks in a local database file (named `celerybeat-schedule` by default), so it needs access to write in the current directory, or alternatively you can specify a custom